There are now 3 possible online modes for units:

 - Students are able to (1) understand the theoretical, historical and cultural frameworks in which digital communications and creative production are produced; (2) develop, use and refine skills in a chosen area of creative production; and (3) understand contemporary processes for digital production used in industry, government and/or community settings.

-- Typically this unit is assessed in the following ways: (1) digital media case study; (2) digital media production; and (3) attendance, participation, presentations.
+- Indicative assessments in this unit are as follows: (1) digital media case study; (2) digital media production; and (3) attendance, participation, presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)